10 Days Cycling around Chengdu City

 With over 2,200 years of history, the ancient irrigation system in Dujiangyan is known as the only ancient irrigation project of its kind still at work till now.
+Built in the 3rd century BC, Dujiangyan Irrigation System is a world-famous irrigation project reflecting the high wisdom of the ancient Chinese people.
 This project is credited with having turn the vast fertile land in Chengdu Plain into a breadbasket and made it known as a Land of Abundance in China.
 In 2000, the irrigation system was included in the UNESCO World Cultural Heritage List together with the neighboring Taoist Qingcheng Mountain.

 Shadow Puppetry Experience

 Chinese shadow puppetry can be traced back to the Western Han Dynasty (206 BC-AD 25).
 In the past, there was an abundance of professional shadow play troupes and numerous small shadow play groups founded by families or individuals.
-Shadow puppetry, also known as shadow play or light and shadow show, is one of the most popular puppetry arts in China.
+Shadow Puppetry is one of the most popular puppetry arts in China.
 The character’s silhouette is made of animal skin or paper which is manipulated by puppeteers using rods and played on a translucent cloth screen illuminated from behind.
-During the performance, the artists manipulate the shadow puppet characters behind the white curtain and sing the stories with the local popular melodies.
-At the same time, it is accompanied by percussion instruments and strings with a strong local flavor.
 Shadow puppetry has been included on China’s National Intangible Cultural Heritage List.
-On this trip, you will have close contact with this treasure handed down from generation to generation.
+You will have close contact with this treasure handed down from generation to generation.

 Located near the scenic city of Dujiangyan, Mount Qingcheng is one of the best places to visit for a better understanding of China’s indigenous religion of Taoism.
 With a history spanning thousands of years, Mt.
 Qingcheng accommodates a variety of Taoist monasteries showcasing the elegant architectures of Taoist traditions.
 Visitors can navigate a series of staircases winding up through peaceful forests in search of practitioners and monasteries dedicated to notable Taoist deities and figures.
 The peaceful atmosphere and cultural significance of Mount Qingcheng have earned its global recognition as a UNESCO World Cultural Heritage Site.